Bike to School

 What is Bike to School Month?

 May is national bike month, a time for people of all ages across the country to engage in active transportation through cycling.
 In addition to being enjoyable, bicycling can lead to lifelong healthy habits and kids arrive at school ready to learn!
-Whether it’s their first time riding to school, or their 100th, during Bike to School month, we encourage all students to begin their school day with a safe and active commute.
+During Bike to School month, and throughout the year, we encourage all students to begin their school day with a safe and active commute.

 Cascade Bicycle Club hosts friendly Bike to School competitions for elementary, middle and high school students who can track the number of minutes they bike commute during the month and earn prizes along the way.